All Episodes

 How can it be over?

-He said, It's over.
+He said, it's over.

-So I had that pr suppressed feeling.
+So I had that suppressed feeling.

 Okay, now all this stuff comes out magically since Bernie now is three for three.

-So you have establishment Democrats, they're in a meltdown as Bolshevik Bernie takes over the party, but they're really at best only a watered-down version of everything Bernie stands for anyway.
+They're in a meltdown as Bolshevik Bernie takes over the party, but they're really at best only a watered-down version of everything Bernie stands for anyway.

 You know, look at what you got.

-1985, a few months after Bernie Sanders travels to Nicaragua to celebrate the sixth anniversary of that country's socialist revolution, the Soviet-backed government there suspended the civil liberties of their citizens, including the rights to freedom of speech.
+1985, a few months after Bernie Sanders travels to Nicaragua to celebrate the sixth anniversary of that country's socialist revolution.

-Nicaraguan government was fighting a brutal war funded by the U.S., he wrote, blames the U.S. Did the U.S. government, Sanders says, intern Japanese Americans in World War II.
+Blames the U.S. Did the U.S. government, Sanders says, intern Japanese Americans in World War II?

 Did Lincoln curtail basic rights during the Civil War?